15 Places in the United States That Feel Like Europe

 Where to stay: Farmhouse Inn

 You may be familiar with the wineries and dramatic coastline of California’s Sonoma County, but it’s also home to lavender farms that bloom each summer, like Monte-Bellaria di California (near Sebastopol) and Matanzas Creek Winery (in Santa Rosa).
 You’ll have a hard time convincing yourself you aren’t in the French Riviera.
 After a day outdoors in the fragrant fields, check into Forestville’s Farmhouse Inn.
-With only 25 rooms with private patios set among flowering gardens and a Michelin-starred restaurant with just 14 tables, this charming resort was practically invented for social distancing.
+With only 25 rooms with private patios set among flowering gardens and a Michelin-approved restaurant with a dozen-odd tables, this charming resort is delightfully intimate.

 7. Grand Marais, Minnesota